|About Abby Hornacek|

 Fact #1: Her Father’s an NBA Coach

-Born on April 25, 1994, Abby Hornacek is now 24 years old.
-She’s the only girl out of three kids born to Jeff Hornacek and his wife, Stacy Hornacek.
+Born on April 25, 1994, Abby Hornacek is the only girl out of three kids born to Jeff Hornacek and his wife, Stacy Hornacek.

 If the name Jeff Hornacek rings a bell, it’s probably because you recognize him as the former NBA player-turned-coach who most recently worked for the New York Knicks.

 Hornacek and his wife are college sweethearts who’ve been married for more than three decades.
-They are parents to Abby and two boys, Tyler and Ryan.
+They are parents to Abby and two boys, Tyler (born 1990) and Ryan (born 1989).